ahmohamed/specdraw.js/README.md

 ### Contribution
 All contributions, suggestions, feature requests are exetremely welcome.
 Just create an issue or a pull request, or email me @ mohamed [at] kuicr.kyoto-u.ac.jp

+## Known issues
+ - Firefox bug causes 2D spectra to disappear when zoomed.
+Apparently the filters conflict with transform attributes applied.